 The University is dedicated to reflect in its student body and employees the diverse population of the state.
 The University offers admission to applicants who have demonstrated potential for academic success.
 Through university centers, the University also provides degree programs to place-bound students.
 Students matriculating at Central are typically residents of Washington, particularly the western and central regions of the state, but many students come from neighboring states and abroad.
 The University fosters a continuing relationship with its alumni and looks with pride upon their accomplishments, which demonstrate that the University is fulfilling its educational mission.

 The University is accredited by the Commission on Colleges of the Northwest Association of Schools and Colleges (NASC).
-Some programs have been accredited by specialized accrediting associations, including the National Council for Accreditation of Teacher Education (NCATE), the American Council for Construction Education (ACCE), the National Association of Schools of Music, the National Accrediting Agency for Clinical Laboratory Sciences, the National Recreation and Parks Association, the American Medical Association: Committee on Allied Health Education and Accreditation, the American Council for Construction Education, and the University Aviation Association.
-The Electronics Engineering Technology program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+Some programs have been accredited by specialized accrediting associations, including the National Council for Accreditation of Teacher Education (NCATE), the American Council for Construction Education (ACCE), the National Association of Schools of Music, the National Accrediting Agency for Clinical Laboratory Sciences, the National Recreation and Parks Association, the American Medical Association: Committee on Allied Health Education and Accreditation, and the University Aviation Association.
+The Electronics Engineering Technology program and the Mechanical Engineering Technology program are accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 The American Dietetics Association approves of the Bachelor of Science major in Food Science and Nutrition.

 The University holds membership in the American Council on Education, American Association of State Colleges and Universities, Association of Governing Boards, Association of Supervision of Curriculum Development, American Association of University Administrators, American Association of Higher Education, American Association of University Women, Council on Under-graduate Research, Council of Graduate Schools in the United States, National Association of Intercollegiate Athletics (NAIA), National Collegiate Athletic Association (NCAA) (provisional), Northwest Academic Forum, and the Northwest Association of Schools and Colleges.